There are several status variables associated with the Performance Schema:

 the server continues to function normally), but performance data

-for it will not be collected.
-If the instrument can be allocated,
+for it is not collected.
+If the instrument can be allocated, it

-it can be used for initializing instrumented mutex instances.
-For
+can be used for initializing instrumented mutex instances.
+For a

-a singleton mutex such as a global mutex, there will be only one
+singleton mutex such as a global mutex, there is only one

 instance.
 Other mutexes have an instance per connection, or per